PEI Broadband Fund for Residents TERMS AND CONDITIONS

-- No member of the Legislative Assembly shall be admitted to any part or share of this Agreement or to any benefits to arise there from.
+- No member of the Legislative Assembly shall be admitted to any part or share of this Agreement or to any benefits that arise therefrom.

-- Should the Applicant fail to abide by any of the conditions under this Agreement, Innovation PEI may require that the Fund be repaid on demand and any unpaid amounts may be revoked.
+- Should the Applicant fail to abide by any of the conditions under this Agreement, Innovation PEI may require that the Grant be repaid on demand, and any unpaid amounts may be revoked.

 - To permit any authorized representative of Innovation PEI reasonable access to the Applicant’s premises to confirm completion of the Project.

-- The Applicant and Vendor are responsible to attain all necessary permits.
+- The Applicant and Vendor are responsible for attaining all necessary permits.

-- Infrastructure agreed to between the ISP and applicant, excluding leased equipment, is the sole responsibility of the Applicant.
+- Infrastructure agreed to between the Vendor and applicant, excluding leased equipment, is the sole responsibility of the Applicant.